-And if 99 percent of the population could see it your way, but they can’t, well then it’s not solved, because they are looking at a blue dress.
-The tiny little cones and rods in their eyes, the experiences in their histories, the meaning of certain words and symbols and ideas, to them, all produce a different result for them.
+And if 99 percent of the population could see it your way, but they can’t, well then it’s not solved because they are looking at a blue dress.
+The tiny little cones and rods in their eyes, the experiences in their histories, the meaning of certain words and symbols and ideas to them, all produce a different result for them.

 It can be maddening.
 And it’s not okay.

-Caveat -if you married a partner who is abusive, then it’s not safe or healthy for you to go about unrigging the game from within the relationship.
+Caveat —if you married a partner who is abusive, then it’s not safe or healthy for you to go about unrigging the game from within the relationship.
 You need a professional, stat.
-You need help and support and resources, and if you don’t know for sure if it’s abuse, well then you need and deserve some help to figure that out, stat.
+You need help and support and resources, and if you don’t know for sure if it’s abuse, well then you need and deserve some help to figure that out.

-But for the rest of us, there is usually some VERY GOOD reason we married, or shacked up with, or joined forces with this person in the first place.
-We may actually have LIKED them, or hell, even loved them.
+But for the rest of us there is usually some VERY GOOD reason we married or shacked up with or joined forces with this person in the first place.
+We may have actually LIKED them or hell, even loved them.
 There may even be things we like and love about them still!
 They may not actually be our (wait for it)… enemy!

 So, psssst, I am going to let you in on a little secret.
 I am gonna tell you how the game is rigged.

-We are given a broken, what I like to call, “model” of relationship, by our favourite villain, The World.
+We are given a broken, what I like to call “model” of relationship by our favourite villain, The World.

 It says, “I am constantly under threat or siege and have to protect myself or else” (see above, butter, lion’s den).

-We see this model at work in the zeal of our friends and supporters for us to “kick him or her to the curb” for minor transgressions.
+We see this model at work in the zeal of our friends and supporters for us to “kick them to the curb” for minor transgressions.
 We shouldn’t put up with it!
 We should respect ourselves!
 We should expect an invitation by Wednesday for Saturday.
 We should seem busy and aloof.
-We should be walking with a strut, or an upturned collar, snapping a zee.
+We should be walking with a strut or an upturned collar, snapping a zee.
 We should ditch her ass.
 We need to get over it.
 We can do better.
 We can do oh, so much, bloody better.
 If he hasn’t slain a dragon, healed world hunger and got down on one knee in the middle of a hurricane, he’s not that into us!

-What if, instead of caving, conceding, throwing in the towel, being weak, and otherwise buying that we are ‘failing to protect ourselves’, we swapped out this boat, lion, tiger enemy campaign for something…different!???
+What if instead of caving, conceding, throwing in the towel, being weak, and otherwise buying that we are ‘failing to protect ourselves’ we swapped out this boat, lion, tiger enemy campaign for something…different!???

-What if we got in the boat with a lamb, or even a fuzzy kitten?
+What if we got in the boat with a lamb or even a fuzzy kitten?

 What if we opted for a TRUST based model of relationship?

-Well for starters, a trust based model of relationship would allow us to “give up” that you have to see it my way or you don’t love me THING that I so brazenly (but gently) suggested we might benefit from giving up.
-And I am gonna go so far as to argue that giving up something that hurts us, that doesn’t serve the bigger loving good thing we want to create and grow, is not actually a sacrifice at all.
+Well for starters a trust based model of relationship would allow us to “give up” that you have to see it my way or you don’t love me THING that I so brazenly (but gently) suggested we might benefit from giving up.
+And I am gonna go so far as to argue that giving up something that hurts us, that doesn’t serve the bigger loving good thing we want to create and grow is not actually a sacrifice at all.

-And that my friend is how we come around to letting her have the gold dress, while we keep the blue one.
+And that my friend is how we come around to letting her have the gold dress while we keep the blue one.
 We think we’re giving up, but we’re not.